Otto Warmbier: Trial and conviction

 On March 16, 2016, a few hours after U.S. envoy Bill Richardson met in New York with two North Korean diplomats from the United Nations office to press for Warmbier's release, Warmbier was tried and convicted in North Korea's Supreme Court.
 He was charged with subversion under Article 60 of North Korea's Criminal Code.
 The court held that he had committed a crime "pursuant to the U.S. government's hostile policy toward [North Korea], in a bid to impair the unity of its people after entering it as a tourist."
 Evidence at his trial, which lasted one hour, included his confession, CCTV footage, fingerprint evidence, and witness testimony.
-The CCTV footage showed a man, identified as Warmbier by his North Korean guide, entering the staff only area.
+The CCTV footage showed a man, identified as Warmbier by his North Korean guide, entering the staff-only area.
 On March 18, KCNA released a brief low-resolution video, time-stamped 1:57 a.m., showing a figure removing a poster from a wall and placing it on the floor.

 Warmbier indicated in his confession that he abandoned the poster after discovering it was too large to carry away.
 A hotel staff member told the court: "When I got off work, there was nothing amiss.
 But when I returned, I thought someone had deliberately taken the slogan down, so I mobilized security to prevent damage to it and reported it to the authorities."
-His confession reads as follows:
+Warmbier's confession reads as follows:

 Warmbier was sentenced to 15 years of hard labor.
-Human Rights Watch called the hearing a kangaroo court and described the sentencing as "outrageous and shocking."
+Human Rights Watch called the hearing a kangaroo court and described the sentencing as "outrageous and shocking".
 U.S. State Department spokesman Mark Toner stated it was clear that North Korea arrested American citizens for political purposes despite its claims to the contrary.